rails/rails/guides/source/security.md

 * Cookies imply a strict size limit of 4kB.
 This is fine as you should not store large amounts of data in a session anyway, as described before. _Storing the current user's database id in a session is usually ok_.

 * The client can see everything you store in a session, because it is stored in clear-text (actually Base64-encoded, so not encrypted).
 So, of course, _you don't want to store any secrets here_.
-To prevent session hash tampering, a digest is calculated from the session with a server-side secret and inserted into the end of the cookie.
+To prevent session hash tampering, a digest is calculated from the session with a server-side secret (`secrets.secret_token`) and inserted into the end of the cookie.

+However, since Rails 4, the default store is EncryptedCookieStore.
+With EncryptedCookieStore the session is encrypted before being stored in a cookie.
+This prevents the user access to the content of the cookie and prevents him from tampering its content as well.
+Thus the session becomes a more secure place to store data.
+The encryption is done using a server-side secret key `secrets.secret_key_base` stored in `config/secrets.yml`.

 That means the security of this storage depends on this secret (and on the digest algorithm, which defaults to SHA1, for compatibility).
-So _don't use a trivial secret, i.e. a word from a dictionary, or one which is shorter than 30 characters_.
+So _don't use a trivial secret, i.e. a word from a dictionary, or one which is shorter than 30 characters, use `rake secrets` instead_.

 `secrets.secret_key_base` is used for specifying a key which allows sessions for the application to be verified against a known secure key to prevent tampering.
 Applications get `secrets.secret_key_base` initialized to a random key present in `config/secrets.yml`, e.g.: